 Monday - Friday from 9:00am to 4:00pm

-If a payment needs to be made to the Municipal Court, payment may be made by debit or credit via The Payment Group or to 800-444-1187.
+You are welcome to make payments directly in person to the Court Administrator at 5401 Independence Rd.
 There is also a secure drop box at the Municipal Court window where a payment can also be dropped off.

 Message From Weldon Spring Court

 You have been summoned to come to court on the date shown on your ticket.

 You may plead not guilty by coming to court and a trial date will be set.

 You may plead guilty by mail or by coming to the Weldon Spring Court to pay your fine.

 If you plead guilty. you will be given a new date to pay if you cant pay the day of court.